djoos-cookbooks/composer/README.md

 ## Cookbooks:

+This cookbook has no external dependencies, but recommends the following cookbooks:

 * php

-This cookbook recommends the following cookbooks:

 * windows

 ### Depending on your environment, these recommended cookbooks are actual dependencies (depends):
-* Using the community PHP cookbook to get PHP installed?
-You'll need the php cookbook to be available.
+* Using the community PHP cookbook to install PHP?
+You'll need the php cookbook to be available and its recipe included earlier in your run list (e.g. `recipe[php::default]`).
 * Running on Windows?
 You'll need the windows cookbook to be available.

 ## Platforms: